awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

-# Amazon EKS Troubleshooting<a name="troubleshooting"></a>
+# Amazon EKS troubleshooting<a name="troubleshooting"></a>

 This chapter covers some common errors that you may see while using Amazon EKS and how to work around them\.

-## Insufficient Capacity<a name="ICE"></a>
+## Insufficient capacity<a name="ICE"></a>

 If you receive the following error while attempting to create an Amazon EKS cluster, then one of the Availability Zones you specified does not have sufficient capacity to support a cluster\.

-`Cannot create cluster 'example-cluster' because region-1d, the targeted availability zone, does not currently have sufficient capacity to support the cluster.
-Retry and choose from these availability zones: region-1a, region-1b, region-1c`
+`Cannot create cluster 'example-cluster' because region-1d, the targeted Availability Zone, does not currently have sufficient capacity to support the cluster.
+Retry and choose from these Availability Zones: region-1a, region-1b, region-1c`

 Retry creating your cluster with subnets in your cluster VPC that are hosted in the Availability Zones returned by this error message\.

-## `aws-iam-authenticator` Not Found<a name="no-auth-provider"></a>
+## `aws-iam-authenticator` Not found<a name="no-auth-provider"></a>

 If you receive the error `"aws-iam-authenticator": executable file not found in $PATH`, then your kubectl is not configured for Amazon EKS\.
 For more information, see [Installing `aws-iam-authenticator`](install-aws-iam-authenticator.md)\.

-## Worker Nodes Fail to Join Cluster<a name="worker-node-fail"></a>
+## Worker nodes fail to join cluster<a name="worker-node-fail"></a>

 There are a few common reasons that prevent worker nodes from joining the cluster:
 + The `aws-auth-cm.yaml` file does not have the correct IAM role ARN for your worker nodes\.
 Ensure that the worker node IAM role ARN \(not the instance profile ARN\) is specified in your `aws-auth-cm.yaml` file\.
-For more information, see [Launching Amazon EKS Linux Worker Nodes](launch-workers.md)\.
+For more information, see [Launching Amazon EKS Linux worker nodes](launch-workers.md)\.
 + The **ClusterName** in your worker node AWS CloudFormation template does not exactly match the name of the cluster you want your worker nodes to join\.
 Passing an incorrect value to this field results in an incorrect configuration of the worker node's `/var/lib/kubelet/kubeconfig` file, and the nodes will not join the cluster\.
 + The worker node is not tagged as being *owned* by the cluster\.
 Your worker nodes must have the following tag applied to them, where `<cluster_name>` is replaced with the name of your cluster\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/eks/latest/userguide/troubleshooting.html)
 + The worker nodes may not be able to access the cluster using a public IP address\.
 Ensure that worker nodes deployed in public subnets are assigned a public IP address\.
 If not, you can associate an elastic IP address to a worker node after it's launched\.
-For more information, see [Associating an Elastic IP Address with a Running Instance or Network Interface](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html#using-instance-addressing-eips-associating)\.
+For more information, see [Associating an elastic IP address with a running instance or network interface](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html#using-instance-addressing-eips-associating)\.
 If the public subnet is not set to automatically assign public IP addresses to instances deployed to it, then we recommend enabling that setting\.
-For more information, see [Modifying the Public IPv4 Addressing Attribute for Your Subnet](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#subnet-public-ip)\.
+For more information, see [Modifying the public IPv4 addressing attribute for your subnet](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#subnet-public-ip)\.
 If the worker node is deployed to a private subnet, then the subnet must have a route to a NAT gateway that has a public IP address assigned to it\.

-## Unauthorized or Access Denied \(`kubectl`\)<a name="unauthorized"></a>
+## Unauthorized or access denied \(`kubectl`\)<a name="unauthorized"></a>

 If you receive one of the following errors while running kubectl commands, then your kubectl is not configured properly for Amazon EKS or the IAM user or role credentials that you are using do not map to a Kubernetes RBAC user with sufficient permissions in your Amazon EKS cluster\.
 + `could not get token: AccessDenied: Access denied`